goauthentik/authentik/website/docs/sources/discord/index.md

 ### Checking for membership of a Discord Guild role

 :::info
-Ensure that the Discord OAuth source in 'Federation & Social login' has the additional `guilds guilds.members.read` scopes added under 'Protocol settings'.
+Ensure that the Discord OAuth source in **Federation & Social login** has the additional `guilds guilds.members.read` scopes added under **Protocol settings**.
 :::

-Create a new 'Expression Policy' with the content below, adjusting the variables where required:
+Create a new **Expression Policy** with the content below, adjusting the variables where required:

 ```python
 # To get the role and guild ID numbers for the parameters, open Discord, go to Settings > Advanced and